DuolaD/Reshade_For_HoYoVerse_Games/README.md

 A Unofficial Reshade For Genshin impact and Honkai:Star Rail

 # Note

+> [!NOTE]
+> We are currently developing the GUI interface for version V2.X.X, and version V1.X.X will be discontinued after the completion of GUI interface development for V2.X.X.
+Please update Mod promptly.

 New Readme.md file will publish with V2.X.X Stable Version.

 V2.X.X will Upgrades to latest Reshade/RTGI/More pay Addons From Pascal Gilcher for Free.